 If you notice discoloration, crack, or looseness in the crown, contact your dental professional right away.
 It is ideal to get your crown repaired in a timely manner to mitigate the risk of more severe damages.

-Overall, the life expectancy of your crown will depend on its placement, the materials used for the crown itself and the adhesion of it, and the lifestyle that the patient leads.
+Overall, to answer the question how long do crowns last?
+This will depend on its placement, the materials used for the crown itself and the adhesion of it, and the lifestyle that the patient leads.
 Proper oral hygiene and regular dental exams will help to keep the crown in good condition.